M.A. Counseling Psychology

 M.A.
 Counseling Psychology (California Evening Residential/Hybrid)

-Palo Alto University’s M.A. in Counseling Psychology is designed to prepare students to serve their communities as licensed Marriage and Family Therapists or licensed Professional Clinical Counselors in the State of California.
-The program’s format provides for evening classes and allows some classes to be taken online.
-During the first year, most students can maintain full-time employment and study in the evenings and on weekends.
+Palo Alto University’s M.A.
+Counseling Psychology is designed to prepare students to serve their communities as licensed Marriage and Family Therapists or licensed Professional Clinical Counselors in the State of California.
+The program’s format offers evening classes and allows some classes to be taken online.
+During the first year, most students can maintain full-time employment and study during evenings and weekends.

-The program is offered on three campuses and you can choose the location that is best for you:
+The program offers four options and students can choose the location that is best for them:

 - Palo Alto Area (at the Los Altos Clinic Campus)

 - Monterey Bay (at the Scotts Valley Campus with Optional Study Groups in Monterey/Carmel)

 - San Mateo (at the College of San Mateo)

 - Los Altos Weekend (at the Los Altos Clinic Campus) - Beginning Fall 2015

 Professors draw from their academic backgrounds and professional experiences to provide students with the training they will need to be successful and practice professionally.
 Students learn through professor-guided lecture, discussion, and evidenced-based learning material, and apply new knowledge and skills in their internships.
 The program also has a unique multicultural focus with an emphasis on culture, social justice and families.
 Instructors equip students to serve individuals from different backgrounds and with widely different needs.